beastbytes/yii-rbam/docs/source/hierarchyDiagram.rst

 Hierarchy Diagram
 -----------------

 RBAM provides a hierarchy diagram for all Permissions and Roles.
-This shows where an item is in the hierarchy, and its ancestors (if any) and descendants (if any).
+This shows where an item is in the hierarchy in relation to its ancestors (if any) and descendants (if any).
 The diagram is drawn using the `Mermaid Class Diagram package <https://mermaid.js.org/syntax/classDiagram.html>`__.

 For each item the following information is shown (from top to bottom):